ricab/scope_guard/docs/interface.md

 Notice however, that this restricts accepted callback types [considerably](design#implications-of-requiring-noexcept-callbacks-at-compile-time).
-That is one reason why it is disabled by default.
-The other is to maintain the same behavior as in &lt;C++17.

-This option has no effect unless &ge;C++17 is used.
+This option is disabled by default and enabling it has no effect unless &ge;C++17 is used.

 ###### Example: